tawmae/tawmae.github.io/movie_quiz.md

    ![Picture](assets/media/event_list_test_trigger.png)

    This creates the scene and sources in OBS.
 As confirmation it says "Quiz Movie setup completed" in your Twitch chat.
+You can then nest the scene anywhere you want.

 8. Done! 🥳